gdbroman/broman.blog/posts/relearning-js.md

 Isn't fair.
 Shouldn't be feared.

-See, you're effective—not defective, dear.

 Those who learn your quirks—

-Oh how we shall hear.

-We shall hear them cheer!
+We shall hear them cheer.

+See, you're effective,

+Not defective, dear.